chiefbiiko/bwt/README.md

    [`base64`](https://github.com/chiefbiiko/base64)

+In addition to the bare code find a definition of the BWT scheme in the [specification](./spec.md).
 Please open an issue for your review findings.
 Looking forward to your feedback!

 **_Thank you for reviewing!_**